steve1316/granblue-automation-pyautogui/README.md

   - [ ] Alert for when anti-bot CAPTCHA pops up.
 - [ ] Support for Event(s) navigation.
 - [ ] Support for Guild Wars navigation.
+- [ ] Support for Arcarum (currently unknown as to whether I will tackle this.
+This has to come after I finish the rest of the planned features for me to consider this)

 # TODO List
 ## Backend